 - if the Board of Visitors ensures that neither the employee nor the family member supervises, evaluates, or otherwise participates in personnel decisions regarding the other.

 As a matter of sound judgment and professional ethics, faculty members have a responsibility to avoid any apparent or actual conflict between their professional responsibilities and personal interests in terms of their dealings or relationships with students.
 It is the responsibility of faculty members to avoid being placed in a position of authority - by virtue of their specific teaching, research, or administrative assignments - over their spouses or other immediate family members who are students at the University.
 It is also the responsibility of faculty members to avoid engaging in sexual relationships with or making sexual overtures to students over whom they are in a position of authority by virtue of their specific teaching, research, or administrative assignments.
 [NOTE: In this context, the term "faculty members" broadly includes all full-time and part-time University personnel who hold positions on the academic or general faculty, as well as all graduate teaching assistants, graders, and coaches.]
 These professional constraints derive from AAUP ethical standards and the University's policy prohibiting conflict of interests, in order to ensure that the evaluation of students is conducted fairly and without any perception of favoritism or bias.
-Perhaps less obvious, but equally compelling, is the interest in avoiding potential harm to students as well as the liability that could occur, for example, if facts regarding a sexual relationship or sexual overture are demonstrated that support a legal claim of sexual harassment by either party (see Policy on Sexual Harassment).
+Perhaps less obvious, but equally compelling, is the interest in avoiding potential harm to students as well as the liability that could occur, for example, if facts regarding a sexual relationship or sexual overture are demonstrated that support a legal claim of sexual harassment by either party (see UVA’s Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence).

 The Conflict of Interests Act also currently contains other pertinent provisions.
 For example, a University employee may be allowed to have a contract with another state agency if the contract is awarded through a competitive process and the employee discloses the employee's personal interest in such a contract to the administrative head of that agency.
 [NOTE: The Conflict of Interests Act provisions on contracts between the University and its own employees are too complex to summarize here- faculty members should consult the Financial and Administrative Policies Manual.
 Except under extraordinary circumstances, the University does not buy goods or services from faculty or staff members.
 Should an occasion arise where such a purchase appears to be in the best interest of the University, the department should contact the director of Purchasing and Materials Services.]
 An employee is prohibited from soliciting or accepting money or any other thing of value for performing official duties, except the compensation or expenses paid by the University.
 Under the Act, an employee of the University may not use for his own economic benefit confidential information not available to the public and acquired by reason of his/her position.